Astra Tower

-Menara Astra is a skyscraper located at Jalan Jenderal Sudirman in Jakarta, Indonesia.
+Astra Tower is a skyscraper located at Jalan Jenderal Sudirman in Jakarta, Indonesia.
 It is an office building with 63 floors and a private helipad.
 The podium of the tower has retail space and a food court, and a 1,000-person capacity conference hall.

 Menara Astra's customized office space has six-star amenities.
 A Toyota showroom occupies its first floor.

 Also in the same complex are the Anandamaya Residences on an area of 2.4-hectares, comprising three residential towers named Anandamaya Residences 1, 2 and 3.
 The total project cost US$600 million.

+PT DAIKIN Airconditioning Indonesia, officially chose Menara Astra building as the new DAIKIN Indonesia headquarters.
+It was announced in August 22, 2023.